How to Build an App Like Salesforce: Enterprise CRM, Custom Object Architecture, and What Scale Requires

 • The MVP takes 12-16 weeks and covers six modules: contacts, deal pipeline, activity log, email sync, reporting, and role-based access control.

 • The hardest technical problem is custom field architecture.
 Salesforce lets admins add any field to any object without touching code.
-Replicating this requires an Entity-Attribute-Value model in PostgreSQL — get it wrong and you cannot filter or sort on custom fields efficiently.
+Replicating this requires an Entity-Attribute-Value model in PostgreSQL, where field definitions are stored as rows rather than columns.
+Get it wrong and you cannot filter or sort on custom fields efficiently.

 • Bidirectional email sync (Gmail + Outlook) is the second-hardest problem.
 Messages sent outside the CRM must appear in the activity timeline.
 This requires webhook deduplication and ordering logic.